Deutsch Intern

 Project term: 12/2018 – 02/2023

-Principal investigator: Prof. Dr. Carina Lüke
+Project leader: Prof. Dr. Carina Lüke

-Project collaborator: Nathalie Frey und Verena Frank
+Project members: Nathalie Frey und Verena Frank

 Project funding: The project / research is funded by the (German) Federal Ministry of Education and Research (01UL1811X)